zhangyk8/Debias-Infer/README.md

 # Efficient Inference on High-Dimensional Linear Models With Missing Outcomes

 This package implement the proposed debiasing method for conducting valid inference on the high-dimensional linear regression function with missing outcomes.
-We also document all the code for the simulations and real-applications in our paper [here](https://github.com/zhangyk8/Debias-Infer/tree/main/Paper_Code).
+We also document all the code for the simulations and real-world applications in our paper [here](https://github.com/zhangyk8/Debias-Infer/tree/main/Paper_Code).

 * Free software: MIT license
 * Python Package Documentation: [https://debias-infer.readthedocs.io](https://debias-infer.readthedocs.io).